Writing Centre Appointments are now online via Zoom (instructions).

 The Bethune Writing Centre can help you with the following:

-- Organizing the structure of an essay or scientific report
+- Organize the structure of scientific reports and essays

-- appointments with the writing tutor must be made at least one day in advance
+- Appointments with the writing instructor must be made at least one day in advance

-- after an appointment, you must wait until the next day to make another appointment
+- Only one appointment at a time is permitted; you must wait until the next day to make another appointment.

 - LAPS Writing Centre for LAPS courses